-This Meyer lemon syrup recipe was born, explains the author, during a time of her life when she had just discovered that you could mimic caramel sauce by using fruit in place of dairy.
-Though it’s every bit as luscious as caramel, the resulting recipe produces a syrup that, to us, is closer to honey.
-Regardless, drizzle it over cake, Greek yogurt, or waffles.
-Maybe even stirred into tea.
-Tell us, how exactly are you dreaming of using this sweet tart Meyer lemon syrup?–Renee Schettler Rossi
+This Meyer lemon syrup recipe was created, explains the author, during a time of her life when she had discovered that you could mimic caramel sauce by using fruit in place of dairy.
+Though it’s every bit as luscious as caramel, the resulting recipe produces a syrup that, to us, is closer to honey with distinct bitter notes.
+[Editor’s Note: Kindly keep in mind that Meyer lemon zest is more bitter than regular lemon zest and adjust your expectations accordingly.]–Renee Schettler Rossi

 Special Equipment: Candy or deep-fry thermometer; 2 half-pint (250-milliliter) jars with lids and screw bands

 - 1 1/2 cups (300 grams) granulated sugar

 - Zest and juice from 1 pound (460 grams) Meyer lemons (about 4 lemons)

 - 1. Combine the sugar, salt, and water in a medium or large saucepan.
 Attach a candy thermometer or deep-fry thermometer to the side of the pan.
 Place over medium-high heat and gently simmer, without stirring but instead gently tilting the pan on the burner to swirl the mixture, until the syrup reaches a honey-like consistency and darkens to an amber-ish color similar to that of a tarnished copper penny, 15 to 20 minutes.
 This should happen when the mixture reaches around 325°F (163°C).
 Be ready to move quickly when the mixture reaches this point.